An abstract guitar for the new Hard Rock Hotel in Madrid

 We wanted to find a regular arrangement of the beams that would dialogue well with the regularity of the structure of the building itself.
 Despite the irregular shape of the guitar’s plan projection.

-Although we carried out the installation ourselves, we did not neglect to develop the detailed installation instructions that characterise our work.
+Although we carried out the installation ourselves, we did not neglect to develop the detailed installation instructions that characterize our work.
 These eminently graphic documents depicting the individual assembly steps help us to plan the installation much more precisely.

 Since it was a large but lightweight piece, the best way to assemble it was clearly to lift it.
 The sculpture would be assembled from top to bottom and lifted as assembly progressed.
 Once the structure was in position and the silhouette tubes had been hung one by one, the last step was the horizontal bracing by means of cables that cross the courtyard in the short direction and prevent the assembly from oscillating.